PhilippeMarcMeyer/Learning-Vuejs/README.md

 Goto to https://jsonblob.com/ and input [] inside the left field then make request POST and copy the id of your post then past it in todoList when asked.

+04/19/2019 : A new cloud storage key is retrieved when needed. keep your key for yourself as you will need it to access the same cloud storage form another device :-)

 ### I like this project not only for the Vuejs framework but for the intensive use of recursive functions :-)

 ### DEMO : https://philippemarcmeyer.github.io/vueTodoList/index.html